rickchung/Web-based-AR-Template/README.md

 - `data-info-pane`: the ID of the HTML panel that will show up when the marker is tracked
 - `data-marker-name`: the name of the location marker

 To add a new place to track, you can simply edit/modify the current code here, or you can add a new `a-entity` with these three attributes.
+Latitude and longitude of a place can be found in Google Map.

 ### How to add an image to the image-based AR template?